Aircoookie/WLED-Docs/docs/moonmodules/platformio-entries.md

   # - toc
 ---

-To reuse settings in a consistent way, MoonModules platformio entries conform to the following standard:
+To re-use settings in a consistent way, MoonModules platformio entries conform to the following standard:

 ## Overview